asumagic/AshBF/README.md

 [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is a minimalist turing-complete esoteric language using only 8 instructions: `+-><[].,`.

-AshBF is an optimizing C++17 brainfuck interpreter tailored for speed.
+AshBF is an optimizing C++17 brainfuck interpreter tailored for speed, written entirely from scratch.
 It recompiles brainfuck into an optimized IR to be interpreted by a VM or compiled down to native code.

 ## Features